 DCPS Service means your service as a DCPS teacher.

 DCPS Teacher means an employee who serves in a salary class position ET 1-15 under the DCPS system.
-The term includes all teachers employed by DCPS (but not substitute teachers), including certain other educational employees, but does not include the employees of the Department of School Attendance and Work Permits.
+The term includes all teachers employed by DCPS (but not substitute teachers or rehired retired teachers), including certain other educational employees*, but does not include the employees of the Department of School Attendance and Work Permits.
 [See D.C.
-Code § 38-2021.13(a)]
+Code §§ 38-2021.13(a), 1-603.01(6)]

-- former DCPS teachers who terminated their employment and within 60 days, accepted employment with a D.C. public charter school, and elected to continue participation in the Teachers’ Retirement Plan;
+- former DCPS teachers who terminated their employment, and within 60 days of termination, accepted employment with a D.C. public charter school, and elected to continue participation in the Teachers’ Retirement Plan;

-- teachers who are granted an extended leave of absence without pay from the DCPS system to accept a position at a D.C. public charter school, or to serve in a bargaining capacity as a full-time officer or employee of a teachers’ union; and
+- teachers on an extended leave of absence without pay from the DCPS system to work at a D.C. public charter school, or to serve in a bargaining capacity as a full-time officer or employee of a teachers’ union;

-- teachers who leave their positions for military service due to war or national emergency and return in five years or less.
+- teachers who leave their positions for military service due to war or national emergency and return to DCPS in five years or less.

 Deferred Retirement Benefit is earned when a teacher completes at least five years of eligible service and separates from service before becoming eligible for retirement.
-Such a teacher may elect to receive a lump-sum refund of contributions he/she made to the Plan, or an annuity upon or after reaching age 62.
-Deferred retirement benefits must begin no later than age 701⁄2.
+Such a teacher is a terminated vested Plan member and may elect to receive an annuity upon reaching age 62 or a lump-sum refund of contributions he/she made to the Plan.
 [See D.C.
 Code § 38-2021.09(a)]

 Dependent Parents means your natural parents who were receiving one half or more of their total income from you immediately preceding your death.
 [See D.C.
-Code § 38-2021.09(c)(4)]
+Code § 38-2021.09(c)(3)]

 Disability Retirement Benefit may be payable if you have five years of DCPS teaching service at the time you become disabled.
 [See D.C.
 Code § 38-2021.04(a)]

-Eligible Child(ren) means an unmarried child(ren) or a child(ren) who is not in a registered domestic partnership of a Plan member, including a recognized natural child(ren) and any adopted child(ren):
+Eligible Surviving Child(ren) means a Plan member’s surviving child(ren) who is unmarried and not in a registered domestic partnership and

 - who is under age 18, or between 18 and 22, and a full-time student; or